julianacostaS/FootballWorldCup2022Timetable/README.md

-# Football World Cup 2022 Calendar
+# Football World Cup 2022 Timetable

 This project is part of a NLW - next level week, by Rocketseat.
 I developed this responsive application cards showing information about the games of the Football World Cup 2022.